A guide by professional speech writers Speechy.

 Don’t get bogged down with etiquette guides and feel you have to be overly formal.
 Yes, thank the important people but it’s fine to start your speech with a ‘Well hello everyone’ rather than addressing your guests as ‘ladies and gentleman’ (chances are they’re not!).

-Don’t be shy in acknowledging the strange and difficult time you faced over the past year; guests will naturally be able to relate.
-This needn’t be maudlin – humour lightens the hefty reality of 2020 and helps you bond with your audience.
+Don’t be shy in acknowledging the difficult times you might have faced; guests will naturally be able to relate.
+This needn’t be maudlin – humour lightens the hefty reality of all that’s happened since 2020 and helps you bond with your audience.

 If there’s one thing every boring speech has in common, it’s being packed full of platitudes.
 Resist the urge to use catchwords like ‘best friend’ or ‘soulmate’ to describe your spouse.
 These are unoriginal and add nothing to the speech.

 Every groom thinks his partner is gorgeous, kind and generally amazing, so make sure you prove, don’t tell.
-If she’s been checking in with all your elderly neighbours throughout the pandemic, give this some well-deserved acknowledgment.
+If yours has been checking in with all your elderly neighbours throughout the pandemic, give this some well-deserved acknowledgment.

 Avoid starting your speech with the thank yous.
 Hook your audience with the entertaining stuff and get round to the formal stuff later.
 Don’t turn your speech into a roll call – there’s no obligation to namecheck half your guests.
 You certainly don’t need to thank anyone who’s been paid for their help.